-"Pulsating" is a patented process with no moving parts to fail, that uses fixed dimensional control of the air and liquid flow paths; to produce solid impacting slugs of solvent separated by segments of compressed air.
-It is just like applying the energy of your parts washer scrub brush down inside a component, where you cannot reach.
+"Pulsating" is the HECAT® PULSATOR® US trademarked and patented (Pat.
+5615695 & 9233404) process, which uses no pump or moving parts.
+It uses fixed dimensional control of compressed air and liquid flow paths; to produce solid impacting slugs of liquid.
+It is just like applying the "elbow grease" energy of a parts washer scrub brush down inside a component.